 The Catastrophic Leave Bank Program assists eligible university employees, after they have exhausted their earned sick leave, annual leave, holidays, and compensatory time, to manage medical emergencies, injuries and illnesses incurred by them or eligible family members.
-In fiscal year 2014, the program provided assistance to 39 university employees.

 There are two separate catastrophic leave banks: one for faculty and one for classified and nonclassified staff.
 Arkansas Code Ann. § 6-63-602 states that a catastrophic leave bank program must be for non-faculty, benefits-eligible, full-time employees of the state institutions of higher education.
 Although the university has permission to maintain a catastrophic leave bank for faculty, the donations must be kept separate.
 Faculty may donate or receive leave hours in the faculty bank, and staff may donate or receive hours in the staff bank.